Sa74ll/smolvla-so100-finetune/README.md

 )
 ```

-This tests the model's ability to generalize under lighting/color variations.
+This tests the model's ability to generalise under lighting/colour variations.

 ---